ALU-Schumacher/AUDITOR/media/website/content/_index.md

 Fully statically linked binaries can be obtained by statically linking against `musl` instead auf `glibc`.
 This can be beneficial when cross compiling, in particular for older targets (e.g. CentOS7).
 This requires the `musl` dev tools to be installed on the system where Auditor is compiled.
-The exact packages needed depends on your Linux distribtion.
+The exact packages needed depends on your Linux distribution.
 Furthermore, the `x86_64-unknown-linux-musl` target for Rust must be installed (once):

 ```bash